 Full-Service Legal Solutions For Businesses

-At Gudeman & Associates, P.C., we have some of southeast Michigan’s most experienced attorneys, and we have helped thousands of clients throughout Macomb, Oakland and Wayne counties.
+At Gudeman & Associates, P.C., we have some of southeast Michigan’s most experienced business law attorneys, and we have helped thousands of clients throughout Macomb, Oakland and Wayne counties.
 We look forward to serving you.

 In our decades of combined experience, our team has guided Michigan businesses through every phase of operations, from initial planning to succession or sale.
 Our services for businesses include:

 - Crafting strong business plans that set out a roadmap for success and compliance

 - Facilitating transactions and contracts that protect your interests

 - Identifying and pursuing financing options, including SBA loans and others

 - Recommending and drafting appropriate agreements, including buy-sell agreements, LLC operating agreements and shareholder agreements to minimize conflict and litigation